-Equatorial Coca-Cola Bottling Company Cape Verde has made important strides both in terms of its product portfolio and CSR strategy over the past 18 months.
-We caught up with General Manager Rodrigo Chies
+Equatorial Coca-Cola Bottling Company (ECCBC) Cape Verde has made important strides both in terms of its product portfolio and CSR strategy over the past 18 months.
+We caught up with General Manager Rodrigo Chies.

 “Until I started this job, I didn’t have experience in Africa but always had a strong interest in the region.
 The African continent has faced some challenges in recent times, but every long-term economic indicator will tell you that this is the place to be.
 And the reality on the ground is that if you are willing to do the hard work, there are always new opportunities; it is a place in constant change.”